lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 7. @realisworlds (gaming project)
 ```
-Hey Realis!
+Hey!
 I'm Luke—been working with the @MigrateFun team on helping projects post-migration.

 Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
 Shows complete price action for holders and partners.